evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Evaluation

 \subsection{Ablation Study}

-For analyzing the importance of the proposed transfer learning methodology for training the U-Net Encoder in evTransFER, we compare three learning approaches: \begin{itemize} \item training from scratch (thus without prior knowledge from facial frame reconstruction), \item performing transfer learning from the facial frame reconstruction system, fixing the weights and using the encoder, and \item performing transfer learning from the facial frame reconstruction system, and then Fine-tuning the weights of the encoder. \end{itemize} In the three approaches, we evaluate the case without and with LSTM and consider the four TIE variants to clearly show the effect of the transfer learning.
+To assess the significance of the proposed transfer learning methodology for training the U-Net Encoder in evTransFER, we compare three learning approaches: \begin{itemize} \item {\bf training from scratch}, which involves no prior knowledge from facial frame reconstruction; \item {\bf proposed transfer learning without fine-tuning}, where the encoder is used with fixed weights from the facial frame reconstruction system; and \item {\bf proposed transfer learning with fine-tuning}, which involves using the facial frame reconstruction system and subsequently fine-tuning the encoder's weights. \end{itemize}.
+In all three approaches, we evaluate scenarios both with and without LSTM and consider the four TIE variants to clearly demonstrate the impact of the proposed transfer learning approach.